rice-cooker-recipes/rice-cooker-recipes.github.io/index.md

 (if not your actions will be limited).
 <img width="400px" class="rounded float-start pe-4" src="/img/Login.img">

-If you dont have an a log in, you can create an account.
+If you dont have a log in, you can create an account.

 <img width="400px" class="rounded float-start pe-4" src="/img/create.img">

-* Home Page - After signing in, you will now have access to all pages and can interact with them.
+* Home Page - After signing in, you will have access to all pages and can interact with them.
+The home page has a search function for a fast and easy recipe look up.
 <img width="400px" class="rounded float-start pe-4" src="/img/image.webp">

 * Vendors - Page for vendors to be listed.
 These vendors are nearby stores where ingredients can be bought.